insomynwa/ava-menu/dummy-data/README.txt

-Here is the list of the dummy-data files that can be applied to menu items to make them look as on JetMenu live demo:
+Here is the list of the dummy-data files that can be applied to menu items to make them look as on AvaMenu live demo:

 - content-blog.json;
 - content-contacts.json;